-When economic times get tough or international conflicts such as what’s happening with Russia and Ukraine throw the markets for a loop, investors often turn to gold as a safe haven.
+When economic times get tough or international conflicts such as the Russia-Ukraine War throw the markets for a loop, investors often turn to gold as a safe haven.
 With inflation spiking and the stock market trading well below its highs, some investors are looking for a safe asset that has a proven track record of gains, and that’s gold.

 Investors like gold for many reasons, and it has attributes that make the commodity a good counterpoint to traditional securities such as stocks and bonds.
 They perceive gold as a store of value, even though it’s an asset that doesn’t produce cash flow.
 Some see gold as a hedge against inflation, as the Fed’s actions to stimulate the economy – such as near-zero interest rates – and government spending have sent inflation racing higher.

 Here are five different ways to own gold and a look at some of the risks that come with each.

 One of the more emotionally satisfying ways to own gold is to purchase it in bars or in coins.
 You’ll have the satisfaction of looking at it and touching it, but ownership has serious drawbacks, too, if you own more than just a little bit.
 One of the largest drawbacks is the need to safeguard and insure physical gold.